 |Certificate - Key Pair||Certkey-1||-||-|

-SSL vip-based transparent access with end-to-end encryption
+SSL virtual server IP address based transparent access with end-to-end encryption

 You can use an SSL virtual server for transparent access with end-to-end encryption if you have no clear text port specified.
 In such a configuration, the appliance terminates and offloads all SSL processing.
 Then, it initiates a secure SSL session, and sends the encrypted data, instead of clear text data, to the web servers on the port that is configured on the wildcard virtual server.

-Note: In this case, the SSL acceleration feature runs at the backend, using the default configuration, with all 34 ciphers available.
+Note: In this case, the SSL acceleration feature runs at the back-end, using the default configuration, with all 34 ciphers available.